aldebaran/strong_typing/doc/howtouse.rst

 Another parameter that has a default default value is BoolParameter

-.. autoclass:: strong_typing.typed_parameters.parameters.BoolParameter
+.. autoclass:: strong_typing.typed_parameters.BoolParameter
     :show-inheritance:

 Nothing major to say about it

 The last "standard" immutable available parameter is StringParameter

-.. autoclass:: strong_typing.typed_parameters.parameters.StringParameter
+.. autoclass:: strong_typing.typed_parameters.StringParameter
     :show-inheritance:

 The only notable difference with the previous parameters is its behavior regarding the default